andrew-asher/ML-Projects/README.md

-# AI and ML Projects
+# ML Projects

 This repository contains a collection of AI and ML-based projects showcasing various techniques and applications.
 Each project folder in this repository includes the code, data (if applicable), and instructions for running the project.

 ## Overview

-In this repository, you'll find projects that demonstrate my skills and experience in AI and ML.
+In this repository, you'll find projects that demonstrate my skills and experience in ML.
 Each project includes a detailed README file explaining the project's objectives, methodologies, and results.
-This repository highlights various applications of AI and ML, including regression models, neural networks, computer vision, and natural language processing.
+This repository highlights various applications of ML, including regression models, neural networks, computer vision, and natural language processing.

 ## Table of Contents